Lejackdo/Tampermonkey/README.md

 ## Disclaimer

 The use of automated scripts like this may be against Facebook's Terms of Service.
 Use this script at your own risk.
 I am not responsible for any actions that Facebook may take in response to the use of this script.

----

-This README provides all necessary information for someone to begin using the script effectively, while understanding the potential risks associated with it.